 connectivity permission check or DTLS fingerprint checks.

-should any exist.
+security considerations should any exist.

 7.1.
 Normative References